NVIDIA/aistore/README.md

 - [Selected Package READMEs](#selected-package-readmes)

 ## Overview
-All inter- and intra-cluster networking is based on HTTP/1.1 (with HTTP/2 option currently under development).
+In AIS, all inter- and intra-cluster networking is based on HTTP/1.1 (with HTTP/2 option currently under development).
 HTTP(S) clients execute RESTful operations vis-à-vis AIS gateways and data then moves **directly** between the clients and storage targets with no metadata servers and no extra processing in-between:

 <img src="docs/images/dp-schematics-direct.png" alt="Datapath schematics" width="400">